-At the Students' Union, Officers are elected by students to run the Union, provide services for students and represent them in their dealings with the University, and to campaign on issues affecting students at Sussex.
-Union Councillors are students elected from across the University who ensure that Officers are working towards what they set out to do in their manifestos, and to influence the work of the Officers to ensure they reflect the needs of the student body.
-Councillors also scrutinise decisions made in Union Committees, and oversee the enforcement and implementation of the Rules and Students' Union policies.
+Union Councillors are students elected from across the University who ensure that the elected Officers are working towards what they set out to do in their manifestos, and to influence the work of the Officers to ensure they reflect the needs of the student body.
+Find out more about your Officers.

 Any decision made in a Union committee can be questioned informally by Union members.
 A list of decisions is presented to Council for note, and any student can formally petition Council to consider a decision that has been made, or ask a member of Council to ask for the decision to be discussed at a Council meeting.

 It is open for students to bring a petition to Council, or to ask their Council representatives to raise a proposal that officers carry out something or change an existing policy or practice, or take up a campaign on behalf of a group of students.
 This can be done by approaching Officers directly or through Union Councillors.

 Any student is welcome to attend Council meetings but only Council members can vote.

 The dates for 2020/21 Council meetings are as follows:

 Email Natalie if you have any questions: [email protected].

 *To become a council member, you have to be a student rep.